Markkop/habiticaScripts/README.md

 # habiticaCustomSkills

+## Status

+This script is currently broken and being worked on.
+If you're willing to help, send me a message!

 ## Motivation

 I've already used **Habitica** once and just started using it again to organize myself.
 However, I've been so focused that I quickly **outleveled my friends** and wondered how could I adjust my leveling process so I could keep up with the party.